chartmann1590/discord-summarizer/README.md

 ## Usage

 ### Dashboard
+- View channels grouped by Discord server
-- View the latest summary for each monitored channel
+- See the latest summary for each channel
-- See message counts and timestamps
+- View message counts and timestamps in your preferred timezone/format
 - Click "View All Summaries" to see history

 ### Run Now